-Please reach out to us by clicking on the Puppy Reservation Inquiry button on our puppy pages or Contact Us form for initial questions.
+Please reach out to us by clicking on the Puppy Reservation Inquiry button on our puppy pages or our Contact Us form for initial questions.
 If you are interested in a puppy the first step is to complete our puppy application on Good Dog.
 We would love to hear about you and the type of puppy you are interested in (e.g., male/female, timing, registration type, etc).
-Once we receive your inquiry, we will set up a time to talk over the phone to answer any questions you may have - and discuss whether we will have a puppy available which suits your needs.
+Once we receive your application, we will set up a time to talk over the phone to answer any questions you may have - and discuss whether we will have a puppy available which suits your needs.
 If you are interested in joining our waitlist, there is a small fee to join and spots are limited based on our anticipated upcoming litters.
 The waitlist will keep your place 'in line' to make a puppy reservation when one becomes available.
 The waitlist fee is refundable if we are not able to offer you a puppy from your desired litter(s).

 Confirm a Reservation By Placing a Deposit

 Once we have confirmed that we have a male/female puppy from your desired litter available, we will accept a reservation.
 In order to confirm a reservation for a puppy, we ask for a non-refundable deposit which can be made via cash or paypal (I prefer no checks in order to keep your personal banking/financial information private - I prefer not to see that stuff!).
 We establish a puppy 'pick order' based on the order of deposit received.
 In certain litters, we may hold the first two slots for AKC Full Registration and all others would be for pet homes with AKC Limited Registration.
 So depending on timing of your reservation, you may not know exactly which puppy will be yours - we only confirm the litter and gender - and in some litters there may be some color variation - so we ask that you place a deposit only if you are comfortable with that.

 Come Meet the Puppies on Visiting Days